-There are currently some 10,000 Germans living in Uruguay, including citizens with dual nationality, along with another 40,000-odd ethnic Germans – an unusually large proportion of the overall population.
+There are currently some 10,000 Germans living in Uruguay, including citizens with dual nationality, along with some 40,000 ethnic Germans – an unusually large proportion of the overall population.

 Since the second half of the nineteenth century, German immigrants have made an important contribution to the country’s development.
 Uruguay offered asylum to German‑speaking Jews from 1935 onwards.
 German Mennonite communities emigrated to Uruguay after the Second World War.

 Leading figures in Uruguayan society are well informed about German affairs.
 Germany is also seen as an important member of the European Union and an actor with growing international influence.

 Of Germany’s political foundations, the Friedrich Ebert Foundation and the Konrad-Adenauer-Stiftung have offices in Montevideo, from where they conduct mainly regional programmes.
 Other German foundations (the Friedrich Naumann Foundation, the Heinrich Böll Foundation and, since 2000, the Rosa Luxemburg Foundation) support various projects without having their own local offices.

 The German-Uruguayan Chamber of Industry and Commerce in Montevideo was founded in 1916 and currently has over 400 members, more than 50 of them domiciled abroad, some in Germany; it is affiliated to the regional chamber in Buenos Aires.